What to get out of your very first driving lesson

 4- The controls

-Next, you’ll get a review of the clutch, accelerator and brake, how to use the handbrake and sign, and how to change equipment.
+Next, you’ll get a run-through of the clutch, accelerator and brake, how to use the handbrake and sign, and how to change gear.

-Do not hesitate to ask if you can run through the controls once again because you’ll want to make certain when you’re all of a sudden doing 20 miles an hour and it feels like 120.
+Don’t be afraid to ask if you can run through the controls again due to the fact that you’ll wish to make certain when you’re unexpectedly doing 20 miles an hour and it feels like 120.

 Don’t stress too much though – your trainer will talk you through everything as you go.

-2 hours is finest for your first lesson so you have a possibility to learn your controls and get some driving in too.
+2 hours is best for your very first lesson so you have a possibility to learn your controls and get some driving in too.

-Taking to the road in your very first driving lesson
+Taking to the road in your first driving lesson

 You thought it: time to drive.
-Before you start the engine, your instructor will explain a couple of key treatments:
+Prior to you start the engine, your trainer will describe a couple of crucial treatments:

-- Moving off: preparing yourself to utilize your equipments
+- Moving off: getting ready to use your equipments

-- Clutch control consisting of discovering the biting point
+- Clutch control including discovering the biting point

 - Inspecting your mirrors and blind spot